polyseam/invisaline/README.md

 }
 ```

 ## Usage

+The extension will automatically activate when you open a JavaScript or TypeScript file so long as `invisaline.enabled` is set to `true` globally or in the current workspace.

+### Enable the extension

-Open the command palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and run the command `Invisaline: Enable Visual Template String Indentation` to enable the extension, or `Invisaline: Disable Visual Template String Indentation` to disable it.
-Both commands change the setting `invisaline.enabled`.
+Open the command palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and run the command `Invisaline: Enable Visual Template String Indentation` then select whether you want it enabled for all workspaces or just the current one.

+### Disable the extension

+Open the command palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and run the command `Invisaline: Disable Visual Template String Indentation` then select whether you want it disabled for all workspaces or just the current one.

 ## Development